-If you have already had chickenpox, the virus can sometimes flare up again years later as shingles (herpes zoster virus).
+If you have already had chickenpox, the virus is said to sometimes flare up again years later as shingles (herpes zoster virus).
 It causes a painful rash that develops into blisters usually affecting just one area of the body which may include the breast.
-It is possible to catch chickenpox from someone with shingles if you have not had it before—by skin to skin contact with the blisters.
+It is possible to catch chickenpox from someone with shingles if you have not had it before—by skin-to-skin contact with the blisters.

 So, if the mother gets shingles, should she stop breastfeeding?
 Absolutely not.
 She is immune.
 She had chicken pox in the past and the baby got antibodies from her during pregnancy.
 These antibodies remain in the baby’s blood for about six months; plus, he will receive immunity through breastfeeding.
 If the mother is treated with acyclovir or a similar drug and painkillers, she does not have to interrupt breastfeeding.

 However lactation consultant and doctor Pamela Douglas states that the baby who is exposed to shingles within two days of birth shouldn’t breastfeed:

 Herpes zoster [shingles] infection can be fatal in a newborn.
 If lesions are not on the breast, breastfeeding should continue with lesions covered.
 If the lesions are on the breast, the infant should not be fed from that side and pumped milk discarded.
 If a mother experiences a herpes zoster outbreak within 48 h after birth, the infant should not breastfeed.
 Although antibodies pass through the milk, the infant also requires zoster immune globulin treatment.
 Antivirals are prescribed, as for HSV infection.